clhuang/mac-aegis/README.md

 #### Security warning

-This app is a compromise between security and convenience.
 The secrets are encrypted at rest in Aegis's file format, and require a password to decrypt when the app first starts.
-After that, they remain in plain text in the program's memory.
-The app asks for Touch ID before generating any OTPs, but this can probably be bypassed by a determined attacker because it doesn't actually store any secret in the secure enclave.

-Having said that, it's still better than no 2FA at all.
+After that, entry metadata (but not the seeds) are stored in memory, while the master encryption key is encrypted with an ephemeral in-memory key and stored in the keychain.
+All operations involving secrets are done inside of an ephemeral worker thread to avoid secrets being stored in memory, with one exception being the password loaded on startup (which should be garbage collected shortly).

 ### Develop